cammurray/ASTSync/README.md

 * graph.microsoft.com/beta/security/attackSimulation/training -> Trainings
 * graph.microsoft.com/beta/users -> Users (Only performed for users that have had a simulation ran against them)

+## What happens when we sync?

+The function app by default runs every hour.
+If you want to change this, you will need to fork the code and use your fork for deployment.
+Be wary of hitting any Graph limitations.

+On the initial sync, we will pull down every simulation, simulation user, and event.
+This will take some time to complete.
+Be patient.

+On the iterative sync windows, we will only pull simulations that are in a running state, or completed within the past 7 days.

+User details are pulled as well in to the Users table to enable better reporting, but this can be disabled by setting the "SyncEntra" environment variable to false.

 ## Installation

 Whilst the code here could be adjusted to suit any means, it is intended to run in an Azure Function App.